id

 {

-// Set the timer only in the process with id number 0, the other processes with numbers 1, 2, 3 do not set the timer
+// Set the timer only on the process with id number 0, no timer is set on processes 1, 2, and 3

 if($worker->id === 0)